lamarck2008/mac-dev-setup/README.md

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

 To open the iTerm from a finder directory, we need write an apple script (copied from: http://peterdowns.com/posts/open-iterm-finder-service.html)
-Download the openiTerm file and drag it onto the Finder window while holding the command key.
+Download the openiTerm app (or you can also just download the openiTerm.txt and build in automator) and drag it onto the Finder window while holding the command key.
 Everytime when click it, it will open iTerm2.

 ## Homebrew